portia-o/tornado-game/README.md

 ## Tornado Game

-This is a simple game I made for my seven-year-old kid.
+This is a simple game I made with Next.js for my seven-year-old kid.

 ### Objective